Nursemaid’s Elbow in Children: Causes, Symptoms & Treatment Guide

 The crucial part is breaking down PASSIVE versus ACTIVE muscles again.

-Now, compare that to the second part of the clip.
+Now, compare that to the next clip below.
 See how she is much more ACTIVE?
 SHE is holding onto OUR hands, rather than us gripping hers, and then SHE is lifting her feet off the ground using her muscles.
 If she can no longer sustain the position, her feet drop down.
 It’s a similar idea to a child on monkey bars- if they can’t hold themselves, they drop down!

 Was this helpful?
 Save it for later!